Long before I was asked to speak at the Great Homeschool Conventions I was an attendee.

 The bag is easier to maneuver, but then you might want to save heavier purchases towards the end of the day or at a time you can run them back to a car or hotel room.

 But be sure you have a place to pack any water bottle separate from electronics — even just a separate pocket.
 I ruined a good iPod at a convention one year.
-Throw some snacks in as well.

 Think about lunch (and dinner).
 Lunch at the convention centers will be pricey but sometimes it is worth the hassle of leaving just to budget for it and stay and eat there.
 Also, if it is a Friday in Lent your choices will be extremely limited.

-I am not certain all of the convention centers are set up for this method and you are at the mercy of the weather, but it can work and it is kind of pleasant to be outside for a while.
+Tailgating is an option.
+We would pack a sandwich in a cooler and set up in a grassy spot outside.
+Not all of the convention centers are set up for this method and you are at the mercy of the weather, but it can work and it is kind of pleasant to be outside for a while.